What is the Best Gun Trust?

 A Trust Crafted Towards Your Individual Needs

+The Secure Gun Trust was drafted from scratch from an attorney well versed in federal gun laws and in trust and estate law, and it was designed to be the best and most protective gun trust available online.
 If you do find a lawyer who specializes in gun trusts, then it will likely cost you a good chunk of change and the attorney may even try to convince you to form an LLC instead of a trust anyways.
 Many of the gun trust lawyers out there operate under the terms of licensing agreements in which they sell a particular brand of a gun trust drawn up by a different attorney.
 The attorneys subject to gun trust licensing agreements have to pay a large cut of whatever they make from the gun trust.
 So instead, many of these attorneys will try to convince you to set up a LLC so that they can get 100% of your money.
 However, a LLC does not have the advantages of a trust because it has public reporting requirements and has to be registered with the State.
 This costs you additional money, does not protect your privacy, and does not provide for what happens to the guns after your death.

 Ideally, you would want to find an attorney who has drawn up their own gun trust that is specifically tailored to the National Firearms Act, Gun Control Act of 1968, and all relevant State and local laws.
 If the attorney has drawn up the trust themselves then they will have done their due diligence in research on the relevant guns laws to be able to write you a different trust depending on your needs.
 Some people want a gun trust just to have NFA weapons, or maybe NFA weapons plus other guns, or just other guns.
 Some people have unique needs with regards to how they want their weapons in the gun trust to pass after they die.
 An attorney that has put the time and effort into learning the relevant gun laws and crafting a trust based specifically on your needs knows what they are worth and will charge a good amount for their services.
 If you are willing to spend the money, that would be the best trust you would get and you would get the benefit of a live person who can answer all of your questions.